If your goal is to increase the traffic that your landing page is receiving, Facebook Ads may be just the tool you need to learn about.

-Advertising in general, whether it involves Facebook Ads or not, requires a great deal of strategy because not every person that shows interest in your brand will result in a profitable margin for you.
+Advertising in general, whether it involves Facebook Ads or not, requires a great deal of strategy because not every person that shows interest in your brand will result in a profit margin for you.

 To assess the type of audience you need to target that is best for your industry, you must first create said marketing strategy to know what high-quality traffic will mean for you.

-This includes learning the demographic of your audience and shaping a strategy according to several factors such as income level, gender, location, age and even profession.
+This includes learning the demographic of your audience and shaping a strategy according to several factors such as income level, gender, location, age, and even profession.

-According to the U.S. Small Business Administration it is recommended that a small to medium-sized business invests 7 to 8 percent of their gross revenue towards marketing and advertising, but if you are just starting up, it is recommended to use 2 to 3 percent of your revenue.
+According to the U.S. Small Business Administration, it is recommended that a small to medium-sized business invests 7 to 8 percent of their gross revenue towards marketing and advertising, but if you are just starting up, it is recommended to use 2 to 3 percent of your revenue.
 Larger companies should use up to 20 percent in a competitive industry.